Ragini Devi: Personal life

 Esther met Ramalal Balram Bajpai (1880–1962), a young scientist from Nagpur, India and an activist for Indian independence.
 Bajpai was wanted by the British for defacing a public statue of Queen Victoria.
 He avoided capture and escaped to the United States where, in 1916, he enrolled at the University of Minnesota.
-In 1921, against her parents wishes, Sherman married Bajpai in a civil ceremony in Wilmington, Delaware.
+In 1921, against her parents' wishes, Sherman married Bajpai in a civil ceremony in Wilmington, Delaware.
 Esther embraced Hinduism upon her wedding and took the name "Ragini Devi". and together they moved to Brooklyn, New York.

 The couple moved to India in the 1920s.
-Their daughter, Indrani Bajpai, was born on 19 September 1930 in Madras.
+Their daughter, Indrani Bajpai, was born on September 19, 1930 in Madras.
 Who also studied to learn Bharata Natyam, Kuchipudi, Kathakali and Odissi dance.
 Indrani was crowned Miss India in 1952, and, at the age of 15, eloped to marry Habib Rahman (1915–1995), a Bengali-Muslim architect, in 1945.
-The couple had a son, artist Ram Rahman, and a daughter, Sukanya Rahman (Wicks), who would also dance with mother and grandmother.
+The couple had a son, artist Ram Rahman, and a daughter, Sukanya Rahman (Wicks), who would also dance with her mother and grandmother.
 Her grandsons are Wardreath and Habib Wicks.

 Death

-She left India, tearfully, to retire at the Actors Fund Home assisted living facility in Englewood, New Jersey, where she died from a stroke on January 22, 1982.
+She left India to retire at the Actors Fund Home assisted-living facility in Englewood, New Jersey, where she died from a stroke on January 22, 1982.
 Her New York Times obituary (January 26, 1982) noted that Devi's greatest achievement was that she "was instrumental in introducing dances of India to the U.S.".
-But, looking back, it is clear that in addition to her artistic and ethnographic achievements, Ragini Devi's life is notable for what it suggests about the history of Americans' fascination with "the East", and the exotic longings that reside at the heart of American whiteness.